colin-gourlay/sundown-sessions/src/content/releases/h/heaven-17/penthouse-and-pavement/index.md

 ---
 ## About

-Penthouse And Pavement is a release by Heaven 17 released in 1981.
-It has been featured on 1 Sundown Sessions show.
-Featured tracks include Let's All Make A Bomb.
+*Penthouse And Pavement* earns its place in the Sundown Sessions catalogue through “Let's All Make A Bomb”, a selection that offers a direct route into Heaven 17's work.

+Heard in the context of the full release, “Let's All Make A Bomb” is an invitation to explore beyond the track featured on the show.